wang422003/Behvior_Cloning_Project/README.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive to the center if it is close to the left or right sides.
+These images show what a recovery looks like starting from the right side :

 ![alt text][image3]
 ![alt text][image4]